-Later that same year, in September, the company released its HMA VPN 5.0 version with improved privacy features and new server locations.
+In September 2019, the company released its HMA VPN 5.0 version with improved privacy features and new server locations.
 It was welcome news to dedicated clients of HMA and you can read all about it at here.

 Since the primary role of any VPN service is to protect the user’s privacy, it is of the utmost importance to keep track of any incidents that might compromise the very thing a VPN has vowed to uphold – user privacy.
 As we all know by now, HMA handed over identifiable information of one of its users to British authorities in 2011.

 - 7-day free trial and 30-day refund policy